VishalVermaa01/Blockchain-Simulation/README.md

 # Blockchain Simulation Project

 This project is a basic simulation of a blockchain, designed to demonstrate the core concepts of blockchain technology, such as blocks, hashing, proof-of-work, and chain validation.
-It is built using [Python] and serves as an educational tool to help users understand how blockchains work under the hood.
+It is built using Python and serves as an educational tool to understand how blockchains work under the hood.

 ## Features
 ### Block Creation: Simulates the creation of blocks with attributes like index, timestamp, data, previous_hash, and hash.